 Selected excerpts of reported cases, decisions and settlements.
 The following factual scenarios and dental malpractice case summaries have been reported in various publications or handled by this law firm.

-Case: Failure to perform incisional biopsy results in delayed diagnosis of cancer and loss of portions of the neck, jaw, and tongue.
+Failure to perform incisional biopsy results in delayed diagnosis of cancer and loss of portions of the neck, jaw, and tongue.
 Plaintiff went to an oral surgeon complaining of voice change and difficulty swallowing.
 Defendant removed a benign growth on the vocal cord and performed a thyroidectomy.
 During the surgery, defendant also performed a punch biopsy of the base of plaintiff’s tongue.
 In this procedure, forceps are used to remove a small surface of growth for examination.
 The test results of the growth were negative.
 Defendant noted in a later visit that the base of plaintiff’s tongue was enlarged but did not do another biopsy.
 One year after plaintiff’s first visit with defendant, plaintiff went to another oral surgeon for a second opinion.
 A biopsy revealed cancer of the tongue that had metastasized to the neck and lower jaw.
-Plaintiff underwent chemotherapy and surgical removal of 75 % of the tongue and parts of the neck and mandible.
+Plaintiff underwent chemotherapy and surgical removal of 75% of the tongue and parts of the neck and mandible.
 Jury Award: $1.2 million including $200,000.00 for loss of consortium to plaintiff’s wife.

 Doe Patient v.
 Roe Dentist, et al.